 From mountain climbs, safaris, and rafting trips in Africa, to sailing trips through Central America, Stephen has always been passionate about wild places.
 His travels brought him to Alaska in 1999, where he immediately fell in love with the expansive wilderness, abundant wildlife, and chance to live and explore in such a wild place.

 Since moving here, Stephen has spent his summers guiding sea kayaking expeditions throughout Southeast Alaska, as well as hiking, fishing, berry-picking, crabbing, and learning all he can about the nature of Southeast Alaska.
-In the winter, Stephen lives in Sitka, Alaska with his wife and two kids.
+Stephen lives in Gustavus, Alaska year-round with his wife and two kids.

 Emily Moody, Senior Guide

 Emily is the epitome of a Pacific Northwester, from her Xtra Tuf boots to her affinity for rain and glaciers.
 Born and raised in Tacoma, Washington, Emily made her first journey to Alaska in the spring of 2008 where she led bike tours in Skagway.
 Five months simply was not enough time for her and for the next several years she yearned to return to Alaska.
 Some would say she was “obsessed” although she prefers “spellbound.”
 She finally made it back to Alaska in the spring of 2011, this time as a teacher.
 She is currently living and teaching on beautiful Prince of Wales Island.
 In her spare time she enjoys practicing yoga and riding her bicycle.